 Illustration showing how to flip NFTs by buying and selling digital assets on a marketplace for profit

-When I first heard about flipping NFTs, I honestly didn’t feel excited — I felt confused.
+When I first heard about how to flip NFTs in 2026, I honestly didn’t feel excited — I felt confused.

 Everyone on Twitter made it sound easy.
 Buy an NFT, wait a bit, sell it for profit.
 But when I actually opened an NFT marketplace for the first time, it didn’t feel simple at all.
 There were thousands of collections, prices jumping up and down, and people talking in a language I didn’t fully understand.